 - Cardiovascular Disease: $23,140,818

 These statistics show that there is not just one particular area of medicine that involves medical malpractice claims.
 A patient can be harmed by a doctor’s negligence in a variety of medical settings and areas of medicine.
 It is important for patients to realize that they can be susceptible to the negligence of doctors at any point during their course of treatment.

-Whether one is going to a doctor for a simple check-up or receiving an invasive operation, it is possible for one to become the victim of medical malpractice.
+Whether one is going to a doctor for a simple checkup or having an invasive operation, it is possible to become a victim of medical malpractice.
 Because of the far-reaching nature of medical malpractice claims, it is important for individuals to assert their legal rights in medical malpractice actions or seek the help of personal injury lawyers when necessary.